-Playing on RU6 Ryuichi Sakamoto’s ‘Merry Christmas Mr. Lawrence’, the midrange notes on the piano is forwarded and well tempo-ed, and the RU6 renders accordion and the Chinese string instruments nicely with good authority.
+Playing on RU6 Ryuichi Sakamoto’s ‘Merry Christmas Mr. Lawrence’, the midrange notes on the piano are forward and well tempo-ed and the RU6 renders the accordion and the Chinese string instruments nicely with good authority.

 Playing Daft Punk’s “Prime Time Of Your Life” the harmonics and synthesized instruments are very lively presented.
 Reverbs and chorus are very rhythmically rendered with realistic weight given to different elements in the track.

 Jazz mixes sound very melodious with dynamics well preserved.
 Higher strings on violins and flutes never get hot yet it does not feel compressed.
 Overall, the treble is swiftly rendered with decent air and roundness.

 With the midrange being quite forward and the very low end being quite shy, staging is stretched wide.
 It feels a bit like listening to near-field optimized speakers in an acoustically treated room, though it sounds well-layered and airy.
 Instruments are quite precisely imaged and you can pick from the mix easily where the instrument radiates from.